 • Cause physical injury to another person or damage to the property of another person to promote, further, or assist in the interests of, or to cause, induce, or solicit another person to participate in a criminal street gang, criminal syndicate, or racketeering enterprise.

-A misdemeanor conviction can come with 6 months in jail, 3 years of probation and up to $3,600 in fines.
+A misdemeanor conviction can come with 6 months in jail, 3 years of probation, and up to $3,600 in fines.
 Threatening or intimidating could be a felony charge if it involves street gangs (Class 6).
 This crime escalates to a Class 3 felony if meant to promote the gang or initiate a new member.

 Domestic Violence

-Assault could meet Arizona’s definition of domestic violence (Arizona Revised Statutes Section 13-3601) if the crime is against a cohabitant of the household or someone else with which the offender has a personal relationship.
 Domestic violence is any dangerous crime against children in the household, a spouse or former spouse, someone currently or previously in a sexual relationship with the offender, the offender’s co-parent, or the offender’s relative by blood or marriage.
 Assault against any family or household member by another could qualify as domestic violence.

 If the assault charge against you involves allegations of domestic violence, you could face additional penalties upon conviction.
 An aggravated domestic violence charge, for example, is a felony crime punishable by years in prison.
-Most first-time domestic violence offenses are misdemeanors, however – punishable with possible fines, probation, jail time and mandatory counseling.
-The relationship between you and the alleged victim can determine whether the prosecutor could charge you with domestic violence.

-Defenses to Assault
+Defenses to Assault Cases

 It is important to defend your rights with help from an assault lawyer right away if you are facing criminal charges of any kind.
 An attorney can immediately start protecting you as a defendant, telling you what to do and say to minimize the penalties you might face for an alleged assault crime.
-Your lawyer can assess your situation, search for possible defenses and create a strategy that is suitable for your unique case.
-A number of defenses can be raised against charges of assault.
-A skilled Phoenix assault lawyer can raise the following:

 • No proof of intent, recklessness, or other mental state required for conviction.
 The prosecutor has the burden to prove that your alleged actions fulfill the definition of assault.
 This includes proving your intent to commit the crime in question.